anishmprasad/redux-typeahead/README.md

 # typeahead-react-component
-Typeahead Component for React ES6
+Typeahead Component for React ES6 and Redux

-Typeahead, written using the React ES6 library.
+Typeahead, written using the Redux and React ES6 library.
 ==============================================